regina-normal/aux/packaging/docker/rolling/README.txt

 Each update builds on the previous update, so these should not be done very frequently (otherwise the docker image history will become enormous).

+The fedora and opensuse scripts both use rinse, and the corresponding package lists in /etc/rinse may need updating from time to time.
+See ../rinse/README.txt for more details.

 ARCH LINUX
 ----------